Al-Hafiz

 As ruler, al-Hafiz tried to rein in his over-mighty viziers, with mixed success.
 He was repeatedly forced to give way to the demands of various military factions, and was ultimately unable to halt the evolution of the vizierate into a de facto sultanate independent of the caliph.
 Thus al-Hafiz's own son Hasan forced him to name him vizier in 1134, ousting another of the Caliph's sons from the post.
 Hasan's reign proved tyrannical and he was overthrown by the army in March 1135.
 The appointment of the Christian Bahram al-Armani to the vizierate after that caused a severe reaction among the Muslim population due to Bahram's pro-Christian policies.
 This led to another uprising and the appointment of the Sunni Ridwan ibn Walakhshi to the vizierate in 1137.
 Ridwan not only instituted anti-Christian and anti-Jewish measures, but aimed to overthrow al-Hafiz and replace the Fatimid dynasty with a Sunni regime headed by himself.
 With the support of the Cairo populace, al-Hafiz thwarted his ambitions and ousted Ridwan in 1139.
 For the next ten years, the Caliph ruled without a vizier, instead entrusting the administration to a succession of secretaries, with Ibn Masal as leading minister.
 This period was plagued by uprisings and natural disasters, but al-Hafiz persevered until his death in October 1149.
 His successors would be reduced to puppets at the hands of powerful viziers, until the end of the Fatimid Caliphate in 1171.

-Origin
+Early life and rule

 The future al-Hafiz was born as Abd al-Majid at Ascalon in AH 467 (1074/5 CE) or 468 (1075/6).
 His father was Abu'l-Qasim Muhammad, a son of the reigning Fatimid caliph, al-Mustansir.
 In later life he was also called by the epithet (kunya) of Abu'l-Maymun.
 His early life, before he was thrust to the forefront of politics, is almost unknown.
 As an adult, he is reported to have had a strong mind and mild nature, fond of hoarding things, and to be strongly interested in alchemy and astronomy; he is known to have kept several astronomers in his employ.